ryanmorr/fx/README.md

 ### fx#on(name, fn)

-Subscribe a callback function to one of the custom events:
+Subscribe a callback function to one of the custom events (start, tick, and done):

 ```javascript
 const animation = fx(element);